jeroendv/workshopLp/test/test3/Readme.md

 Notice how the pre-process step reduces the model from 14152 constraints and 8724 variables to 2225 constraints and 2213 variables.

+### case2.sh
 case2.dat describes the same problem but now all but the overbooking costs are set to zero.

     param ReserveChoiceCost  := 0;
     param UnbalancedLoadCost := 0;
     param OverbookingCost 	 := 1;

+This will have the effect that the model will minimize the total number of people that are overbooked.
+This also means that constraints intended to compute derived results that are now irrelevant are no longer needed.
+But the pre-process step might fail to automatically eliminate those.

+Indeed running the same model on case2.dat gives:

+  $ bash case2.sh
+    ...
+    Model has been successfully generated
+    GLPK Integer Optimizer, v4.45
+    14152 rows, 8724 columns, 41322 non-zeros
+    8664 integer variables, all of which are binary ...
+    Preprocessing...
+    2225 rows, 2213 columns, 8782 non-zeros
+    2166 integer variables, all of which are binary ...

+Note how the problem has the same number of constraints and variables both before and after the pre-processing.

  vim: fo=awqn